Search continues for Hawaii air ambulance that disappeared from radar during flight

-HONOLULU (KHON) – The search for a downed air ambulance off Maui entered its second full day on Saturday.
+The search for a downed air ambulance off Maui entered its second full day on Saturday.
+KTLA’s sister station KHON reports.

 The plane, operated by Hawaii Life Flight, left Maui on Thursday to pick up a patient in Waimea on the Big Island.
 The aircraft disappeared off the radar around 9:30 p.m. during the roughly one-hour flight.